haoxiuwang/nextjs/public/series/Secret_Garden/1/source.md

 and she became crosser still when she saw that the servant who stood by her bedside was not her Ayah.

-\"Why did you come?\" she said to the strange woman.
+"Why did you come?" she said to the strange woman.

-\"I will not let you stay.
-Send my Ayah to me.\"
+"I will not let you stay.
+Send my Ayah to me."

-The woman looked frightened, but she only stammered that the Ayah could not come
+The woman looked frightened,

-and when Mary threw herself into a passion and beat and kicked her,
+but she only stammered that the Ayah could not come and when Mary threw herself into a passion and beat and kicked her,

 she looked only more frightened and repeated that it was not possible for the Ayah to come to Missie Sahib.